• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These Paleo banana donuts are made with cassava flour and almond butter, creating a grain free and gluten free batter.
+These paleo banana donuts are made with cassava flour and almond butter, creating a grain free and gluten free batter.
 They are sweetened with banana and a little maple syrup for just the right amount of sweetness.

 The full recipe can be found in the recipe card below, but here's a list of what you need: